-Put simply: declining sales and rising costs.
+The issues here boil down to declining sales and rising costs.
 For one, the company has experienced cost inflation in terms of things likes packaging and freight which it has struggled to offset.
-On the revenue side its product offering has been a bit of a mess.
-The ‘Kraft’ portion of the business has a lot of very weak brands that are struggling due to falling demand and cheaper store-owned alternatives.
-It booked an additional $215m impairment charge to its Maxwell House coffee brand on top of billions already booked against the Kraft and Oscar Meyer brands.
+On the revenue side, the ‘Kraft’ portion of the business has a lot of very weak brands that are struggling due to falling demand and cheaper store-owned alternatives.
+It booked an additional $215m impairment charge to its Maxwell House coffee brand.
+That comes on top of billions already booked against the Kraft and Oscar Meyer brands.

 Post-dividend cash generation will only come in at around $500m next year, equivalent to just under 2% of its total net debt pile.
 Okay, so the company only has $1,000m of debt due this year.
 It can easily meet that with cash on hand (circa $2,280m, plus the $500m of excess cash generation pencilled in for this year), but things really need to pick up again after 2020.
 I note that Fitch Ratings has just lowered the company’s status to junk.
 (S&P Global Ratings has just followed suit as I type).